Peeeeteer/r3f-mini-course/database/chrome-extension/5/description.md

   Your browser does not support the video tag.
 </video>

 **Task ✅**
-- Store the list of domains
+- Save the list of domains so they don't disappear.
-- Update the count to ignore those domains for bingo
+- If a URL is in the list, don't count it towards `bingo`